Chorus-bdd/Chorus/index.md

 The developer has to implement the logic for each of the test steps.

-From a developer's point of view this, doing this for the test above may not be trivial but it looks possible.
+Doing this for the test above may not be trivial, but it looks possible.
-This is because all these steps on the test seem to operate on the same web site or user interface.
+This is because all these steps on the test operate on the same web site or user interface We can write our test so that it starts the browser and logs in on the first step

 However, in a complex distributed system, with several user interfaces and components, things are not so simple...